Table of Contents

 Effects on automaticity

 By mechanisms not understood and unrelated to blocking fast sodium channels, Class I antiarrhythmics can suppress abnormal automaticity by decreasing the slope of phase 4, which is generated by pacemaker currents.

 The anticholinergic effect seen with this group of drugs increases the conduction along the sinoatrial and atrioventricular pathway.
 Thus, in a patient with atrial flutter, though the ventricular rate will be reduced by their sodium blocking property, class 1 antiarrhythmics can lead to both an increase in sinoatrial rate and atrioventricular conduction, which can offset the direct effects of the drugs on these tissues.
 Although a IA drug may effectively depress atrial rate during flutter, it can lead to an increase in ventricular rate because of an increase in the number of impulses conducted through the atrioventricular node (anticholinergic effect), thereby requiring concomitant treatment with a beta-blocker or calcium-channel blocker to slow AV nodal conduction.
 These anticholinergic actions are most prominent at the sinoatrial and atrioventricular nodes because they are extensively innervated by vagal efferent nerves.
 Different drugs within the IA subclass differ in their anticholinergic actions

 Pros & Cons and Main Indication of Sodium Channel Blockers

 All the three classes of drugs are indicated for the treatment of ventricular tachyarrhythmias.

-In addition, the class 1C drug is very valuable in life-threatening supraventricular tachyarrhythmias (flecainide and propafenone).
-The class 1A drug also has an effect on the atrial fibrillation, along with flutter and supraventricular tachycardia.
+In addition, class 1C drugs are very valuable in life-threatening supraventricular tachyarrhythmias (flecainide and propafenone).
+Class 1A drugs also have an effect on atrial fibrillation, along with flutter and supraventricular tachycardia.

 The side effects are discussed in detail for individual drugs.